abdulhamid4663/simple-e-commerce-client-side/README.md

 3- Authentication:

-- A user register in our website through the firebase authentication system it is safe and provides a good security
+- A user register in our website through the firebase authentication system, it is safe and provides a good security

 4- Product Categories: